Adi187/Widget_Dashboard/README.md

 # React + Vite
-1.run npm install to download the dependencies
+1.run npm install to install the dependencies

 2.run npm run dev to start the app